Syzygium wilsonii

 The plant can be easily propagated from the seed once the flesh of the fruit has been removed.
 Use a 50:50 mix of sharp sand and peat moss in a sterile seed raising tray or pot to strike seeds.
 Keep moist but not damp.
 This species can be successfully struck from cuttings; the best time to take cuttings is from November to March.

 Plant out in a shaded or sheltered position away from drying winds and full sun.
 It can also be used as a specimen shrub in a raised garden bed or against a wall.
-Keep the plant well mulched and composted, it’s also responds well to regular fertilizing encouraging new growth.
+Keep the plant well mulched and composted, its also responds well to regular fertilizing encouraging new growth.
 This species responds well to regular tip pruning increasing the number of flowers produced.
 To increase the impact of the plant try to incorporate with other species suck as palm lilies, native gingers, ground covers and ornamental grasses.
 This will help create a structured garden with differing layers of height.
 This species can also be used as an under storey plant for a more established rainforest garden.
 This species is a particularly attractive potted plant making it accessible for people with smaller gardens and courtyards.

 The flowers can be used to attract wildlife such as birds and honeyeaters.
 One of the only negatives with this species is it is a somewhat slow growing plant taking a while to become established.
 Syzygium species also often get infestations of black scale; the best way to control this is to use either white oil or diluted detergent.